jepstein-eagle/adaptable/packages/adaptable/readme/Functions/adavanced_search_function.md

-# Advanced Search Function
+# Advanced Search (AdaptableFunction)

+Advanced Search enables you to build searches using *Queries* that can be run across multiple columns using a wide variety of *Search Criteria*.

+These searched are named and saved and, therefore, available for re-use.

-### Advanced Search
+Advanced Search uses an [Expression](https://api.adaptabletools.com/modules/_predefinedconfig_common_expression_.html) (aka Queries) for evaluation.

-Advanced Searches use Expressions blah

 #### UI Elements
 Links to other resources